Sinomacrops: Description

 Sinomacrops exhibits two autapomorphies (distinguishing traits) that distinguish it from other pterosaurs: one of them is having the first three maxillary alveoli (tooth sockets) closely spaced, and the other one is having the tibiotarsus twice as long as the femur.

 The holotype specimen of Sinomacrops, JPM-2012-001, consists of a crushed skeleton.
 The preserved bone tissue of skeleton shows a fragile, brittle condition.
 Due to this, in many parts of the skeleton, bone tissue fragments have been lost after the specimen was collected.
 These fragments that were lost left clear impressions on the matrix, which indicated their original location on the skeleton.
 Fragments of Sinomacrops that were lost include mainly the caudal vertebrae, the sternum, the distal (away from the point attachment) epiphysis (rounded end of a long bone) of the right humerus, proximal (near the point of attachment) epiphyses of both the right ulna and radius, parts of the left humerus, as well as most of the left manus (hand).

 The skeleton of Sinomacrops includes patches of soft tissue.
 A strange patch of soft tissue lateral (to the side) to the left tibiotarsus suggests that the brachiopatagium ("arm-membrane") extended to the rear onto the distal part of the lower leg.
-A brachiopatagium extending to the rear of the lower leg is also present in the species Jeholopterus ninchengensis, which is a close relative of Sinomacrops, this feature also appears in all pterosaurs in general.
+A brachiopatagium extending to the rear of the lower leg is also present in the species Jeholopterus ningchengensis, which is a close relative of Sinomacrops, this feature also appears in all pterosaurs in general.